APISENSE/docs/en/1.2.0/guide/bee/index.md

 What is it ?
 ------------

-Bee is a mobile application created to give access to all public colllects created.
+Bee is a mobile application created to give access to all public collects created.
 Every Bee user can decide to contribute or not to any collect.

 How to use it ?
 ---------------